Two FREE eBOOKs for you...Truly Adventures...

 Along the way, you’re making your mark.
 Won awards.
 Found out that you love teaching.
 You’ll feel your star rising as you become a popular Visiting Lecturer at Cambridge in England; and even you will be co-hosting a BBC t-v show about the wonders of bioscience.
 Your science-tilted soul gets the better of you, when, on one Saturday airing, you debunk several Biblical stories and, much worse, question other Church doctrines that, you believe, firmly believe, ought to be buried a.s.a.p,

 As a scientist, you’ve been harboring doubts, as have many others before you, of a like mind.
-Your stance is clear, simple: you’re always ready to believe, as long as a palpable evidence of a thing exists.
+Your stance is clear, simple: you’re always ready to believe, as long as palpable evidence of a thing exists.

 The Vatican, enraged at your perfidy, sees to it that you’re banished to Africa—at 35, you’re now a has been, a nada.
 Spending your days now on the great savannahs thinking about your life and whatever will become of it, as you busy yourself collecting DNA samples from the fast vanishing animal herds, so they can always be reproduced.
 You’ve been gagged, made an example of, so you’re miffed.
 You’re finding out what life under the bus is like.
-Haven’t the foggiest idea that fate is about to head you into something only the few ever live through, or can ever tell about.
+Haven’t the foggiest idea that fate is about to head you into something only a few ever live through, or can ever tell about.

 Living among the Mzura it’s you—Dominic Dillon—who’ve become intrigued by the tribe’s age-old traditions.
 One being their centuries-long reliance on tribal medicines derived from a root known locally as semba.
 Its powers to heal verge on the astonishing.
 Eventually, that capacity will open doors no one can foresee, and neither do you...who, nonetheless, will find that it is you alone who holds the key to that door…an epiphany of consequence…

 Observing what semba can do, you learn how one of its properties, an enzyme, makes it easy to manipulate DNA.
 An enzyme?
-(Recall that it’s an enzyme derived from the Mexican yam that makes birth control pills do their work so sucessfully).
+(Recall that it’s an enzyme derived from the Mexican yam that makes birth control pills do their work so successfully).
 And so it will be, also, with semba’s enzyme that can manipulate DNA in ways that hold promise to obliterate thousands of diseases—on the cheap, too.

 Is this what some call a Eureka Moment?